sddiproject/.github/tools/README.md

----
-title: Tools
-has_children: true
----

 # Tools

-The Open Mainframe Project TAC provides a number of tools for hosted projects to use as a benefit for being part of the foundation.
+SDDI provides a number of tools for working groups to use as a benefit for being part of the project.
 Learn more about them and how to leverage them below.